elixir-europe/rdmkit/pages/tool_assembly/nels_assembly.md

 ## Where can I find training materials and events about the NeLS data management tool assembly?

 {% include tess.html search="Norway" %}

-## What tools are used within the NeLS data management tool assembly?

-{% include toollist.html tag="NeLS" %}